 View details for PubMedID 12297045

-- Neural crest migration and mouse models of congenital heart disease COLD SPRING HARBOR SYMPOSIA ON QUANTITATIVE BIOLOGY 2002; 67: 57-62
+- Neural crest migration and mouse models of congenital heart disease Cold Spring Harbor Symposium on Quantitative Biology COLD SPRING HARBOR LAB PRESS, PUBLICATIONS DEPT. 2002: 57–62

 Cloning and expression analysis of murine lupin, a member of a novel gene family that is conserved through evolution and associated with Lupus inclusions